JarielGFox/notepad-app/README.md

 - Note Display: Once a note has been created, will be rendered in the browser.

-- Norte sorting: sort notes by alphabetical order or by last editing or creation date.
+- Note sorting: sort notes by alphabetical order or by last editing or creation date.

 - Options to edit or delete each note.